geo-tp/Bitcoin-Card-Wallet/README.md

 - ![](./images/electrum4.png)
 5. If you used a passphrase, **ensure to check the extended word checkbox** to access the correct wallet.
 - ![](./images/electrum6.png)
-6. If you have a passphrase, the **passphrase must be entered** during the seed restoration process
+6. If you have a passphrase, the **passphrase must be entered** after typing the 24 words
 - ![](./images/electrum7.png)
 7. Electrum will automatically derive the keys and addresses following the **BIP84 (m/84'/0'/0') standard**, which is used by this wallet for **native SegWit** (Bech32) addresses.
 - ![](./images/electrum5.png)